chatbottle/chatbottle-api/README.md

 You probably know thousands of developers are working on bots right now.
 In a few months, the market will be crowded and it will be much more difficult to find a chatbot.
 ChatBottle is one more channel to drive traffic to your bot.
 Integrate your bots with the API to join the club.
 Whenever a bot receives or sends a message ChatBottle is notified.
 It allows to gather the data and measure how people actually use the bot.
-Based on the collected data ChatBottle rank the bots.
+Based on the collected data ChatBottle ranks the bots.

 ### What is the Developer Platform?
 The ChatBottle Developer Platform is a way for anyone to integrate their bot to ChatBottle.
 There are two main reasons for integrating: